dry-rb/dry-system/docsite/source/plugins.html.md

 ### Debugging

-When you are developing your application, you can enable the plugin's debugging mode by passing `:debug` option to the plugin:
+When you are developing your application, you can enable the plugin's debugging mode by passing `debug: true` option to the plugin, which will print Zeitwerk's logs to the standard output.

 ```ruby
 class App < Dry::System::Container